aipavilion/aipavilion.github.io/src/content/syllabus.md

   contributions to making the seminar worthwhile.

 - Quality of the major writing assignments.
 Papers will be evaluated for their creativity, novelty, persuasiveness, and clarity.
+For both of the major papers, students will have opportunities to submit early versions of the paper for feedback, and will be expected to improve the writing based on that feedback.
 The grades will be based on the final papers, after revisions based on feedback from the proposal and first draft.

 I don't provide a generic percentage breakdown for each of the components, since excellent performance on any one of them (along with